-- 1. The Board will publish a Bulletin that provides notice of Board related matters, including, but not limited to, applications for special authorization that have been received by the Board, decisions on applications for special authorizations, hearing notices, Board determinations pursuant to Section 25(5) of the Act and inquiries held by the Board. - 2.
-The Bulletin will be posted at a minimum, on the Board's website every Wednesday except for Wednesday, January 1st, Wednesday, July 1st; Wednesday, November 11th; Wednesday, December 25th; or the first Wednesday following December 25th.
-The Board may publish the Bulletin on additional days if circumstances warrant. - 3.
-Board staff will provide a print copy of a specific Bulletin to any person who makes a request for a copy. - 4.
-Notwithstanding Rule 4.3, Board staff will not provide print copies to any person on a regular basis or establish a weekly mail out of print copies of the Bulletin.
+- 1. The Board will publish a bulletin that provides notice of Board-related matters, including, but not limited to, applications for special authorization that have been received by the Board, decisions on applications for special authorizations, hearing notices, Board determinations pursuant to section 25(5) of the Act and inquiries held by the Board. - The bulletin will be posted at a minimum, on the Board's website every Wednesday, unless a statutory holiday falls on a Wednesday, in which the Board will post the bulletin the following week.
+The Board may publish the bulletin on additional days if circumstances warrant.

+- 3. Board staff will provide a print copy of a specific bulletin to any person who makes a request for a copy. - 4.
+Notwithstanding RPP 4.3, Board staff will not provide print copies to any person on a regular basis or establish a weekly mail out of print copies of the bulletin.

-B. Applications relating to special authorization licences
+B. Applications Relating to Special Authorization Licences

-I. Publication, submissions and withdrawals
+I: Publication, Submissions, and Withdrawals

-Rule 5: Information required by the Board
+Rule 5: Information Required by the Board

-1. Applicants may be required to provide the following information to the Board: public information about their application; a) b) documentation supporting the public need for the service requested; business plans outlining such matters as service plans, business goals, success indicators; market analysis and break-even analysis; financial information, such as cash flow statements, balance sheets, and net income d) statements or personal net worth statement; information on the business experience or work experience of the applicant; and e) other information requested by the Board that it considers relevant to the application.
-2. If an applicant is required to provide supporting information, the applicant must collect this information and provide it to the board as part of its application package.
-3. Any unsolicited supporting information, such as statements of support, received directly from a supporter will not be considered by the Board.
-Rule 6: Incomplete applications
+- 1. Applicants may be required to provide the following information to the Board: - a. public information about their application; - b. documentation supporting the public need for the service requested; - c. business plans outlining such matters as service plans, business goals, success indicators; market analysis and break-even analysis; - d. financial information such as cash flow statements, balance sheets, net income statements, or personal net worth statement; - e. information on the business experience or work experience of the applicant; and - f. other information requested by the Board that it considers relevant to the application. - 2.
+If an applicant is required to provide supporting information, the applicant must collect this information and provide it to the Board as part of its application package. - 3.
+Any unsolicited supporting information, such as statements of support, received directly from a supporter will not be considered by the Board.

+Rule 6: Incomplete Applications

-- If the Board receives an incomplete application from the Branch, Board staff will write to the applicant indicatin - a) the information that is outstanding - b) a date by which the information must be supplied and; - c) if the information is not received within specified timeframe, the Board may dismiss the application as being abandoned.
+1. If the Board receives an incomplete application from the Registrar, Board staff will write to the applicant indicating:

+- a. the information that is outstanding; - b. a date by which the information must be supplied and; - c. if the information is not received within the specified timeframe, the Board may dismiss the application as being abandoned.

-Rule 7: Applications unlikely to succeed
+Rule 7: Applications Unlikely to Succeed

-- 1. If the Board receives an application that it thinks that there is no reasonable prospect that the application will succeed, the Board will: - a) notify the applicant that it intends to dismiss the application. - b) provide the applicant with an opportunity to make submissions. - c) review the submissions, if any, and notify the applicant of the Board's decision.
+- 1. If the Board receives an application that it thinks that there is no reasonable prospect that the application will succeed, the Board will: - a. notify the applicant that it intends to dismiss the application; - b. provide the applicant with an opportunity to make submissions; and - c. review the submissions, if any, and notify the applicant of the Board's decision.

-Rule 8: Application summary
+Rule 8: Application Summary